PRASUN-SITAULA/carbonWise/README.md

 ## Description
 Welcome to the CarbonWise, a LLM powered web app that calculates the carbon footprint of a family and gives advisory to reduce the carbon footprint.
+CarbonWise harnesses the formidable capabilities of OpenAI's Language Model (LLM) via the OpenAI API to empower individuals to make informed decisions for a greener future.

 Climate change and global warming are the defining challenges of our time.
 The primary cause of  these problems is carbon dioxide.
-Our app empowers people to take actions for reducing their carbon footprint.
+Our app facilitates people to take actions for reducing their carbon footprint.

 ![Landing](https://github.com/PRASUN-SITAULA/carbon-footprint-reduction-advisor/assets/89672957/3a9eeeb8-ff76-45ff-953c-0674a298b6c6)